jluchman/domir/README.md

 A formula that includes only an intercept term is accepted and effectively ignores the right hand side of the formula in the case that there are only sets terms under consideration in the dominance analysis.

+The formula must include a response.
+Predictive modeling functions in `reg` that do not must be adapted to do so.

 ### `sets`